hkfuertes/rockbox/README.md

 Do NOT run this if you don't know what you are doing.
 You might brick your device in the process of installing this app.
 You have been warned.

 ## Installation
-### Y1 Helper (recommended for Windows)

-Install the most recent release of the Y1 Helper application and follow the instructions to install Rockbox: https://github.com/team-slide/Y1-helper/releases/latest
+### Innioasis Updater (recommended)

+This is a multi-platform community-built tool for updating official firmware and installing custom firmware (which often includes this Rockbox port).

+The Innioasis Updater was developed independently by TeamSlide without input from Innioasis/Timmkoo.

+You can find it here: https://innioasis.app/

-### SPFlash Tool (recommended for Linux)
+### SPFlash Tool

-1. Download the latest Rockbox included firmware here (the RAR archive, not the ZIP): https://github.com/team-slide/project-gallagher/releases/latest
+1. Download the latest Rockbox included firmware here: https://innioasis.app/firmware.html
 2. Unpack the archive
 3. Install SP Flash Tool v5.1904:
   - Windows: included in the archive, alternatively: https://spflashtools.com/windows/sp-flash-tool-v5-1904